openvswitch/ovs/Documentation/intro/install/rhel.rst

 Once that is completed, remove the file ``/tmp/ovs.spec``.

-If python-sphinx package is not available in your version of RHEL, you can install it via pip with 'pip install sphinx'.
+If python3-sphinx package is not available in your version of RHEL, you can install it via pip with 'pip install sphinx'.

 Open vSwitch requires python 2.7 or newer which is not available in older